vinay-nag-2311/BCGCaseStudy/README.md

 Individual methods for each analytic solution have been defined in the **src/main/scala/com/bcg/jobs/carCrashAnalysisMethods.scala** and each method has been implemented in **src/main/scala/com/bcg/jobs/carCrashAnalysisJobs.scala**.
 The project execution begins from **src/main/scala/com/bcg/pipeline/carCrashAnalysisMain.scala**.
+The input and output paths have been declared in the **src/main/scala/com/bcg/utilities/constants.scala**.